 Banks and building societies

 Whilst some tend to deal with any customer, others have a ‘wealth’ division specifically aimed solely at wealthy or very wealthy individuals.
-In many cases that service is via a ‘discretionary fund manager’ arrangement, similar to those offered by traditional stockbrokers (see below).
+In many cases that service is usually via a ‘discretionary fund manager’ arrangement, similar to those offered by traditional stockbrokers (see below).

 Stockbrokers/discretionary fund managers